 Chocolate-Dipped Madeleines

 Chocolate pairs beautifully with brown butter, vanilla, and almond.
 Melt some bittersweet chocolate and dip half of each madeleine into the chocolate.
-You can temper the chocolate if you'd like to keep the chocolate smooth and snappy (see the method here).
+You can temper the chocolate if you'd like to keep the chocolate smooth and snappy.

 Gluten-Free Madeleines for Everyone